ifm/developerportal/_sources/documentation/ODS/getting_started.md.txt

   !
 Oops, that didn't work ! --> verify a M04239 VPU with ODS license is used.

 - Configure ODS parameters
-  - (this step is not need for a table top demonstration)
+  - (this step is not needed for a table top demonstration)

 - Start ODS
   - set ODS-state to "RUN" -> the live occupancy grid should appear

   !
 Oops, that didn't work ! --> change the extrinsic parameters to the suggested values above.

 - Play with display
-  - the application tab only shows the occupancy grid
+  - the application tab only shows the occupancy grid (white grid pattern marks occupied areas)
   - change to monitor tab -> the pointcloud and the occupancy grid are shown

 watch the video: